GluuFederation/docs-gg-prod/3.1.3/source/installation.md

  # python setup-gluu-gateway.py
 ```

-You will be prompted to answer some questions.
-Just hit Enter to accept the
-default value, which is specified in square brackets.
+After acknowledging that the use of the Gluu Gateway is under the MIT license, you will be prompted to answer several questions.
+Just hit Enter to accept the default values, which are specified in square brackets.

 !!!
 Warning
     When you are prompted to provide a two-letter value, make sure you follow the instructions.
 A mistake may result in the lack of certificates.